Lucky enough to be jetting off to Hong Kong? Here’s how to make the most of your family vacation in the city that never sleeps.

 There’s heaps to do in Hong Kong – check out these free things to have on your list, as well as our top pick of best attractions for kids in Hong Kong.
 Oh, and don’t miss these Instagrammable spots, historical buildings and experience gifts for an unforgettable family trip!

-No self-respecting kids’ guide to Hong Kong can start at any place other than Disneyland!
+No self-respecting kids’ guide to Hong Kong can start anywhere other than Disneyland!
 It’s truly a magical place where every child’s eyes will shine bright with wonder (and, ahem… adults too).
 It’s well connected to HK Central by the efficient and affordable Mass Transit Railway (MTR).
 The kids will go wild when they board the Disney train with iconic Mickey Mouse-shaped windows and themed decor.
 It’s also manageable in terms of crowds, making it easier to navigate with tots in tow.
 Not to be missed: the quintessential fireworks-infused Disney parade and Broadway-inspired shows.

 Hong Kong Disneyland, Lantau Island, Hong Kong